nwtime/ntpwww/content/en/support/vendorlinks.md

   industrial and network appliances. hopf offers standard and customized solutions for accurate timing.

 * [ONAIR](https://onair.com.tr/en)
-  : ONAIR designs and manufactures professional broadcast, network timing and synchronization equipment and has supplied its products to customers in numerous countries worldwide.
+  : ONAIR designs and manufactures professional broadcast, network timing, and synchronization equipment.
+Established in 1996, the company has supplied its products to customers in more than 80 countries worldwide.
 Its timing product portfolio includes GPS/GNSS-based Stratum-1 Network Time Servers.
+ONAIR NTP Time Servers are widely used in DVB-T2 digital television transmission systems and FM Single Frequency Network (SFN) applications.
+ONAIR also designs and manufactures Digital Clocks synchronized with its
+  NTP Time Servers for applications including airports, railway stations, energy systems, industrial automation systems, hospitals, schools, and other facilities requiring accurate and synchronized time.

 * [Oscilloquartz SA](https://www.oscilloquartz.com/en)
   : A manufacturer of network time and frequency solutions as well as